hansroh/skitai/README.rst

 ~~~~~~~~~~~~~~~~~~

 - was.db (): PostgreSQL, SQLite3, MongoDB and Redis calls
+- was.cursor (): Only available in PostgreSQL and SQLite3,
+  fetchall () and fetchmany () is available, and this is
+  NOT ASYNC manner.
 - was.transaction (): for RDBMS (PostgreSQL and SQLite3)

 Task will be created like this,